Safat99/fundamental_notes/Collection_Framework/Lists/ArrayList_concepts.md

+## Java ArrayList

+Features:
+* contain duplicate values
+* maintain insertion order
+* class is non synchronized
+* allow random access
+* manipulation is a little bit slower than Linked List

-How you can change the virtual capacity of an ArrayList?
+###  Question: How you can change the virtual capacity of an ArrayList?

+In Java whenever we create an instance of an ArrayList by default the capacity is 10.

+ArrayList is a growble array, so it automatically resizes itself whenver a number of elements in ArrayList grow beyond a threshold.

+Also there is a method `ensureCapacity()` which can initially increase the capacity of an ArrayList.

+---
 * ArrayList and all the collections will only store objects not primitive types of data
 * we have to write the wrapper class in the array list.